-A WALK THROUGH THE FOREST OF LETTERS
+A STROLL THROUGH THE FOREST OF LETTERS

 I mentioned my aspirations for this page at some point during the four weeks in which I was a blogger.
 I took it’s name from a phrase I’ve seen a handful of times: 辞林, the forest of words, which refers to the world of literature in the same way 儒林, the forest of scholars, refers to the whole community of Confucians.
 I always liked this usage of forest, so I’ve tried anglicizing it, taking “letters” from the phrases “belles-lettres” — admittedly a French phrase, but one I always found quite mysterious, showing up in the kinds of 19th century novels I read as a teenager.